2002 Mombasa attacks

-The 2002 Mombasa attacks was a two-pronged terrorist attack on 28 November 2002 in Mombasa, Kenya against an Israeli-owned hotel and a plane belonging to Arkia Airlines.
+The 2002 Mombasa attacks were two coordinated terrorist attacks on 28 November 2002 in Mombasa, Kenya, against an Israeli-owned hotel and a plane belonging to Arkia Airlines.
 An all-terrain vehicle crashed through a barrier outside the Paradise Hotel and blew up, killing 13 and injuring 80.
 At the same time, attackers fired two surface-to-air missiles at an Israeli charter plane.
 The Paradise Hotel was the only Israeli-owned hotel in the Mombasa area.

 The attacks were believed to be orchestrated by al-Qaeda operatives in Somalia in an attempt to disrupt the Israeli tourist industry on the African continent.
 Much speculation has occurred as to who the perpetrators are, but no complete list of suspects has been defined.
 The attack was the second al-Qaeda terrorist operation in Kenya, following the bombing of the U.S. embassy in Nairobi in 1998.

 Following the attack, the UN Security Council and other nations condemned the bombing.

 Attacks

 Hotel bombing

-Three men in a 4-wheel drive SUV approached the gate of the Paradise Hotel and were questioned by security guards.
-One of the men leapt from the car and detonated an explosive vest he was wearing.
-The other two men rammed the vehicle through the barrier, crashing into the front entrance of the hotel and set off the bomb they had in the SUV.
-The blast occurred on the eve of Hanukkah just after some 60 visitors had checked into the hotel, all of them from Israel for a holiday stay.
-Thirteen people were killed and 80 injured.
-Ten Kenyans died in the attack and three Israelis, two of them children.
+Three men approached the gate of the Paradise Hotel in a Mitsubishi Pajero and were questioned by security guards.
+One of the men exited the car and detonated his explosive vest.
+The other two men rammed through the barrier, crashing into the front entrance of the hotel and set off a bomb in the vehicle.
+The blast occurred on the eve of Hanukkah, just after 60 Israeli visitors had checked into the hotel for a holiday stay.
+The explosion killed 13 people, including ten Kenyans and three Israelis, and injured 80.
 Nine of the victims were dancers who had been employed to welcome hotel guests.
-In an overnight rescue mission, four Israeli military Hercules planes were sent to Mombasa to evacuate the dead and injured.
+In an overnight rescue mission, four Lockheed C-130 Hercules operated by the Israeli Air Force were sent to Mombasa to evacuate the dead and injured.

-Aircraft attack
+Arkia Israel Airlines Flight 582

-Almost simultaneous to the attack on the hotel, two shoulder-launched Strela 2 (SA-7) surface-to-air missiles were fired at a chartered Boeing 757 airliner owned by Israel-based Arkia Airlines as it took off from Moi International Airport.
+Almost simultaneous to the attack on the hotel, two shoulder-launched Strela 2 (SA-7) surface-to-air missiles were fired at a chartered Boeing 757 owned by Israel-based Arkia Airlines as it took off from Moi International Airport.
 The Arkia charter company had a regular weekly service flying tourists between Tel Aviv and Mombasa.
-Kenyan police discovered a missile launcher and two missile casings in the Changamwe area of Mombasa, about 2 km from the airport.
+Kenyan police discovered a missile launcher and two missile casings in the Changamwe area of Mombasa about 2 km from the airport.
 The pilots planned on an emergency landing in Nairobi after seeing the two missiles streak past them, but decided to continue to Israel.
 The airliner landed at Ben Gurion Airport in Tel Aviv about five hours later, escorted by Israeli F-15 fighter jets.
 Following the attack, all flights from Israel to Kenya were cancelled indefinitely.